Samin100/HackerRank-AI-Challenges/README.md

 # Introduction
-These are Python 3 solutions to HackerRank's AI problems found at https://www.hackerrank.com/domains/ai/.
+Solutions to HackerRank's AI problems found at https://www.hackerrank.com/domains/ai/ written in Python 3.
 These solutions are a work in progress and will be updated as I solve them.

 # Completed Solutions
+These solutions are sorted by subdomains.
 <h2>Bot Building</h2>
 - Bot saves princess
 - Bot saves princess 2